ben-mlr/mt_norm_parse/README.md

 - train on normalization == True and see if it fits demo2 dataset
 - evaluate the model and get the metrics

+## Evaluation pipeline

+- The evaluation code is/was a big mess
+- Now the idea is :
+   - at the lower level
+        - you define : a scoring formula dictionary that gives a score name and how to get it (what fraction to do)
+        - the numerators, denominator
+   - This is used toward upper level (after iterating over all batch) for summing all relevant stats and computing the score using the formula

+- It's meant to be flexible
+-

 ## Verbosity typology